I design the trust layer of AI products.

 Data-literate at the model layer.
 I shape what gets measured.
-I ship the front-end. · Founding · Staff IC · Director-level · Available · 4-weeks notice
+I ship the front-end. · Founding · Staff IC · Director-level · Available · 4 weeks' notice

 Selected Work

-PTC University
+PTC University — Learning Connector

 Four more · NDA · Walk-through on request

-Programmatic Advertising
+Programmatic Advertising Platform

 Confidence-first design for media buyers who wouldn't act on the algorithm's calls.